Pratham2405/amber-pre-sim/README.md

 3. Complete residue definition with atom names, types and connectivity within residue.
 [Image of .lib file sreenshot]

+#### Different types of Force Fields in AMBER
+[Information from the AMBER manual about force fields(brief-one or two lines)]
+1. ff19sb
+2. ff14sb
+3. gaff
+4. olaf
 ### Important functions in AMBER
 #### LEaP
 Our standard structure files like `.pdb` or `.mol2` cannot be used directly by AMBER since they do not contain crucial data required for implementing an MD simulation.
 We have already discussed that an MD simulation requires force field files because that is what leads to force calculations - the 'dynamic' end of any MD simulation.
 However, even with this force field data at our disposal, we need a function to map those parameters to each atom of the protein/ligand of interest, enabling the force-computing functions(sander/pmemd) downstream with the right set of force-field parameters, connectivity(both bonded and non-bonded) and partial charges, such that accurate simulations become a natural result: LEaP is that function of AMBER.
 A very intuitive tutorial by Pengfei Li and David Cerutti[https://ambermd.org/tutorials/pengfei/index.php] might be of help to understand the fundamentals of LEaP in more detail.